alanma/mcache/README.md

             if mi[i] == nil {
                 // Valid item.
             } else if mi[i] == ErrCacheMiss {
-                // No item retrieved from cache.
-Note that item will also
+                // Cache miss.
+Note that item will also be nil. continue
-                // be nil.
-                continue
             } else {
                 // This should never be reached.